 North York Moors to Robin Hoods Bay

-After Fyling Hall and the restored watermill at Ramsdale return to the sea at Stoupe Brow.
-If the tide is out continue along the beach, otherwise follow the clifftop Cleveland Way by way of Boggle Hole, back to ‘Bay Town’ and devour some fish and chips.
+After Fyling Hall and the restored watermill at Ramsdale, return to the sea at Stoupe Brow.
+If the tide is out, continue along the beach; otherwise, follow the clifftop Cleveland Way by way of Boggle Hole, back to ‘Bay Town’ and devour some fish and chips.

 The full route can be found here.

-Robin Hood’s Bay to Ravenscar Loop
+Robin Hood’s Bay to Ravenscar circular

 Follow the route here.

-All of the Whitby walks take place in the area known as the North York Moors however if you fancy going a bit further inland you’ll be able to take advantage of the true moorland walks in the main National Park area.
+All of the Whitby walks take place in the area known as the North York Moors; however, if you fancy going a bit further inland, you’ll be able to take advantage of the true moorland walks in the main National Park area.

 Follow the full route here.